sweisernovak/sweisernovak.github.io/em/spines.md

     <source src="{{ site.baseurl }}/images/synapses.mp4" type="video/mp4">
 </video>
 <h3>Mushrooms on a log, leaves on a branch</h3>
-Perhaps leaves are a better metaphor because, like leaves, spines seek signal.
-Only, dendritic spines seek glutamate, the excitatory neurotransmitter, int their local environments, as leaves seek a sunny spot, seemingly stretching out from the tree branch.
+<p>Like leaves on a branch, spines seek signal.
+Only, dendritic spines seek glutamate, the excitatory neurotransmitter, in their local environments, as leaves seek sunlight in their stretching and remodelling from their anochor on the tree branch. </p>

  <p><!--Testing the splash zone. --></p>
 </div>